coolnikitav/CodingLearning/systemverilog/00-review-questions.md

 ## Set 1
 10 - Difference between dynamic and associative array.

 Dynamic arrays are arrays defined without a size and can have size specified at runtime and then changed.
+Values are accessed using the index.

-Associative arrays im not sure.
+Associative arrays is a dictionary or a map.
+It's a collection of key-value pairs.
+Values are accessed using the key.

 9 - Difference between module and program block?

-Module defines a hardware component.
-Program defines functions and tasks that help us with execution by detemining the inputs an performing actions on the outputs.
+Module contains RTL design code.
+A program is a verification container used to avoid race conditions by executing its contents at the end of the time step.
+It executes it in the reactive region, after the variables are updated.

 8 - Difference between static and automatic variables.

-I am not sure.
+A static variable gets initialized before time 0 at some memory location and stays there for the duration of the program.
+Automatic variables get initialized every time the program enters their scope and gets stored at a new memory location each time.

 7 - Difference between fork-join, fork-join_any, and fork-join_none